 Initial Processing.
-Once the agency adjudicating your application accepts your application, it will be checked for completeness.
-If you do not completely fill out the application, the agency adjudicating the application may deny your application.
+Once USCIS accepts your application, we will check it for completeness.
+If you do not completely fill out this application, you will not establish a basis for your eligibility and USCIS may reject or deny your application.

 Requests for More Information.
-The agency adjudicating the application may request more information or evidence to support your application.
-The agency adjudicating your application may also request that you provide the originals of any copies you submit.
-The agency adjudicating your application will return these originals when they are no longer needed.
+We may request that you provide more information or evidence to support your application.
+We may also request that you provide the originals of any copies you submit.
+If USCIS requests an original document from you, it will be returned to you after USCIS determines it no longer needs your original.

-Requests for Interview at a USCIS ASC.
+Requests for Interview (for USCIS applicants).
 We may request that you appear at a USCIS office for an interview based on your application.
-At the time of any interview or other appearance at a USCIS office, we may require that you provide your fingerprints, photographs, and/or signature to verify your identity and/or update background and security checks.
+At the time of any interview or other appearance at a USCIS office, we may require that you provide your fingerprints, photograph, and/or signature to verify your identity and/or update background and security checks.

 Decision.
 The decision on Form I-601 involves a determination of whether you have established eligibility for the immigration benefit you are seeking.
-The agency adjudicating the application will notify you of the decision in writing.
+USCIS will notify you of the decision in writing or, for applications filed electronically, through an electronic notice.